 Part of what makes the Cinder Workshop unique is that we accept novels, long-form narrative non-fiction, graphic novels, and short stories of any genre.
-We balance workshopping with lectures on traditional and self-publishing strategies and exercises that will help you take the right steps to develop your own successful platform.
-Moreover, you’ll be joined by 10 mentors and industry experts and 15 peers, growing your personal network and knowledge of the craft of writing and the publishing industry.
+We balance workshopping with lectures on traditional and a range of independent publishing strategies.

 What are the submission requirements?